mapbox/mapbox-java/README.md

 ## Contributing

 All libraries are contained within the `mapbox` folder.
-Please import `mapbox-java/mapbox` as the project root folder using Android Studio or IntelliJ IDEA.
+You can import the project using Android Studio or IntelliJ IDEA.
 Read [the contribution guide](https://github.com/mapbox/mapbox-java/blob/master/CONTRIBUTING.md) to get setup properly.